New Book Offers First-Ever English Overview of Finnish Youth Work Education

 ISBN 978-952-372-000-8 (pdf), Internet Publications (Finnish Youth Research Network) 149, 97 pp. 2019.

-The publication is available free of charge at
+The publication is available free of charge from the above mentioned link.

 It is also available in print.